 Two breadth topics will be considered as part of this thesis.
 The first topic will look at integrating a photovoltaic (PV) skin façade with the buildings energy system.
 To do this research will be conducted on currently available PV façades.
 The analysis on the chosen system will include a calculation of energy savings, investigation into the integration of the energy obtained from the PVs to the buildings main energy system to include wiring and transfer switches, and a look at the distribution of the energy.

-During Technical Assignment #2, a one-way slab with concrete beams was analyzed.
-It has since been noted that this is not the best use of a one-way slab.
-Common practice consists of the use of skip-joists.
-Therefore, my second topic will be a cost and schedule analysis of both one-way systems to determine why skipjoists are used over concrete beams.
+During Technical Assignment #2, a one-way concrete slab and beam system was considered.
+It has since been noted in contemporary construction this system has been abandoned in favor of skip joists for one-way concrete construction.
+Thus, the second breadth topic will be a cost, schedule, and construction management comparison between both of these one-way systems to determine why skip-joists are used in place of concrete beams.